Enterprise-CMCS/macpro-mdct-qmr/README.md

 From here you can view the tables and perform operations on the local tables.

-### Stream Functions

----

-The stream functions fire deltas when updates to its table happens.
-These changes are picked up in the API where these changes are communicated to the kafka streams for the application.

 ## UI

 The UI Service creates the URL's associated with the application and the cloudfront logs that monitor traffic.